justeslam/offsec2/notes/windows_enumeration.md

 # Find out if you have admin privileges on any computers in the domain
 > Find-LocalAdminAccess # May take a few minutes
 # See who's logged in & other info
-> Get-NetSession -ComputerName files04 -Verbose # Untrustable on Windows 11
+> Get-NetSession -ComputerName web04 -Verbose # Untrustable on Windows 11
 # We can obtain the IP address and port number of applications running on servers integrated with AD by simply enumerating all SPNs in the domain, meaning we don't need to run a broad port scan
 > Get-NetUser -SPN | select samaccountname,serviceprincipalname
+# See if we can perform an AS-REP Roast on any users
+> Get-NetUser -PreauthNotRequired
 # Attempt to resolve SPN's IP
 > nslookup.exe web04.corp.com # Typically located in C:\Tools\
 # Enumerate ACEs, filtering on an identity